 As part of our ‘Getting To Know’ series of blog posts, we’ve been chatting to different members of the LEO team for you to get to know them better.
-Today we’ve been speaking to Imogen Casebourne, LEO’s Director of Learning and People.
+Today we’ve been speaking to Imogen Casebourne, LEO’s HR and Learning Director.

 Describe your role at LEO.

-I’m Director of Learning and People.
+I’m HR and Learning Director.
 The role is twofold: overseeing our internal learning and talent schemes, and undertaking research into learning that we can use in consultancy for our clients.
 Talent management and internal training and career development involves ensuring that our people are empowered to work with our clients to do the best possible job they can.
 I also undertake research into the way that people learn, which I disseminate internally and also share with clients.
 You may have come across some of my blogs and insights on the LEO website.